JackJonson/flutter_styled_toast/README.md

 dismissOtherOnShow   | bool (default true)
-movingOnWindowChange | bool (default true) onDismiss            | VoidCallback (Invoked when toast dismiss) fullWidth            | bool (default false)(Full width parameter that the width of the screen minus the width of the margin.)
+movingOnWindowChange | bool (default true) onDismiss            | VoidCallback (Invoked when toast dismiss) fullWidth            | bool (default false)(Full width parameter that the width of the screen minus the width of the margin.) isHideKeyboard       | bool (default false)(Is hide keyboard when toast show) animationBuilder     | CustomAnimationBuilder (Builder method for custom animation) reverseAnimBuilder   | CustomAnimationBuilder (Builder method for custom reverse animation)

 ### showToast param